DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_addtask.md - adds a new task
 - api/gantt_addtasklayer.md - displayes an additional layer with custom elements for a task in the timeline area
 - api/gantt_attachevent.md - attaches the handler to an inner event of dhtmlxGantt
-- api/gantt_autoschedule.md - recalculates the schedule starting from a particular task
+- api/gantt_autoschedule.md - recalculates the schedule of the project
 - api/gantt_batchupdate.md - updates multiple tasks/links at once
 - api/gantt_calculateduration.md - calculates the duration of a task
 - api/gantt_calculateenddate.md - calculates the end date of a task